Gavinwxy/Gavinwxy.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am currently a fourth-year Ph.D. student at the University of Liverpool, under the supervision of Prof. [Jimin Xiao](https://jiminxiao.github.io).
+I am Xiaoyang Wang (王晓阳), currently a fourth-year Ph.D. student at the University of Liverpool, under the supervision of Prof. [Jimin Xiao](https://jiminxiao.github.io).
 My research focuses on label-efficient learning in the field of computer vision, including

 <ul>
     <li>Semantic Segmentation</li>